The 11th of March is Penny Loaf Day.

 A penny loaf was a common size loaf of bread in England set down by the Assize of Bread Act in 1226.
 The actual cost and weight of the bread, however, would vary based on the flour that had been used.

 In 1644 during the English Civil War, in Newark, Nottingham, a man named Hercules Clay had a dream on the 9th of March that his house would be burnt down.
 He had the same dream the next night, and again on the following night, the 11th of March.
 The final dream truly terrified him, and he evacuated his family.
 His house was indeed burnt down, hit by stray bombing from Roundhead (Parliamentarian) forces who were besieging the town.

-The ceremony has since been revived somewhat, and is evolving.
+The ceremony has since been revived somewhat, and is evolving, with some ceremonial bread being given out.
 For more information, see here.